zalando-incubator/stackset-controller/README.md

 For each `Stack` a `Service` and `Deployment` resource will be created automatically with the right labels.
 The service will also be attached to the "global" Ingress if the stack is configured to get traffic.
-An optional `HorizontalPodAutoscaler` resource can also be created per stack for horizontally scaling the deployment.
+An optional `autoscaler` resource can also be created per stack for horizontally scaling the deployment.

 For the most part the `Stacks` will be dynamically managed by the